- noun is a word used to name a person, animal, place, thing, and abstract idea. Nouns are usually the first words which small children learn.

 examples:

-Done was claimed intended prompted detected
+Done was claimed intended prompted detected__________________________________________________________________________________

 Present continuous tense :

-The present continuous tense is used describe an action is happening at the time of speaking/writing or temporary actions.
+- The present continuous tense is used describe an action is happening at the time of speaking/writing or temporary actions.
 The present continuous tense is also called the present progressive tense.

 When using the present continuous tense the verb "to be" is used with the main verb. - ing is added to the main verb.